Smita-04/crypto-prediction-platform/README.md

 ![Redis](https://img.shields.io/badge/Redis-Message_Broker-red)
 ![Binance API](https://img.shields.io/badge/API-Binance_RealTime-yellow)

-**CryptoPredict** is a machine learning-based web application that predicts future prices of major cryptocurrencies (Bitcoin, Ethereum, Solana, etc.).
-Built with **Django** and **TensorFlow**, it utilizes LSTM (Long Short-Term Memory) neural networks to analyze historical data and forecast hourly and daily price trends.
+**CryptoPredict**  is an advanced machine learning platform designed to predict cryptocurrency price movements.
+Unlike static predictors, this application leverages **Celery and Redis** to handle asynchronous tasks and fetches **real-time data via the Binance API** to provide up-to-the-minute forecasts.

+The system is trained on extensive historical data (sourced from **CoinDesk**) dating back to the inception of each coin, ensuring robust model performance.

 ---